im-tomu/fomu-workshop/README.md

 ## Fomu as a CPU

 The MicroPython interface is simply a RISC-V program.
-It interacts with the RISC-V softcore by reading and writing memory directly.
+It interacts with the RISC-V softcore inside Fomu by reading and writing memory directly.

 The CPU in Fomu is built on LiteX, which places every device on a Wishbone bus.
 This is a 32-bit internal bus that maps peripherals into memory.